Robert-DeForrest-Reynolds/CordForge/README.md

-Discord Bot Library - UI & Image Manipulation for Making Games Essentially just a wrapper over discord.py and Pillow to make life a little easier for image-based, and gameplay focused Discord bots.
+Discord Bot Library - UI & Image Manipulation, Bot Management, Easy Data Persistence, and more for Making Games

+Essentially just a wrapper over discord.py and Pillow to make life a little easier for image-based, and gameplay focused Discord bots.
 Provides:
  - Image creation with a UI system, and sprite management